3isenHeiM/PhotoB00th/README.md

 When the control pin is high, the Darlington array pulls down the output pin (at +12V) to the Ground.
 And the current flows and you have current in whatever load you have put between the Darlington output pin and the power sypply.

 ## Stepping stones
-* Dimm the 12V LEDs using the Raspberry and a Darlington array (since they are 12V-powered) Solution : Use an Arduino Uno for all GPIO-related events.
+- [x] Dim the 12V LEDs using the Raspberry and a Darlington array (since they are 12V-powered)
+    Solution : Use an Arduino Uno for all GPIO-related events.